Chasing Super-Massive Black Hole merging events with $Athena$ and LISA: Massive Black Hole Coalescences: LISA Sky Localization

 In this section, we focus on a family of binaries and compute the sky localization error as a function of the time to merger to infer the fraction of those sources behaving as {\it gold} and {\it platinum} binaries.
 Later we consider single-event {\it gold} and {\it platinum} binaries to discuss sky-multimodality.
 We then summarize our results on the localization of the sources at merger and their detectability with {\it Athena}.

 In the process of writing this work, we found larger uncertainties in the sky localization with respect to previous works (in particular with respect to \cite{Mangiagli20} and \cite{Piro22}).
 Specifically, we found that the sky localization uncertainties for the same system and at the same time before merger might be up to one order of magnitude larger than in the previous results.
-The disagreement between the two approaches resides in: \begin{itemize} \item The previous works adopted an inspiral-only waveform for precessing binaries, while in this study we adopt the spin-aligned model \texttt{PhenomHM} \citep{London18}.
-Precession is indeed expected to break degeneracies in the binary parameters, leading to sky-localization uncertainties smaller by a factor $\sim2-5$; \item The choice of the reference frame systems where the time cut is applied: while in the previous studies the time cut was applied in the solar systems barycenter, in this analysis we perform the cut in the LISA frame system. \end{itemize} Especially the second point is a better representation of what happens in reality.
-Therefore we consider the results in this paper more reliable.
-A comprehensive analysis of the differences between the two approaches will be object of later publications.
+The disagreement between the two approaches resides in: \begin{itemize} \item The previous works adopted an inspiral-only waveform for precessing binaries, while in this study we adopt the spin-aligned model for the inspiral, merger and ringdwon phases \texttt{PhenomHM} \citep{London18}.
+Precession is indeed expected to help breaking degeneracies in the binary parameters, leading to sky-localization uncertainties smaller by a factor $\sim2-5$ \citep{2004PhRvD..70d2001V, 2006PhRvD..74l2001L}.
+However, from comparisons with previous codes in the spin-aligned case, we found that spin precession alone cannot account for the difference in the results; \item The choice of the reference frame systems where the time cut is applied: it appears\footnote{We could not elucidate this issue entirely, and could only obtain indirect evidence for the origin of the difference.} that in the previous studies the time cut was applied incorrectly in time-of-arrival at the solar systems barycenter, while in this analysis we perform the cut in the time-of-arrival at LISA.
+As the transformation between the two times depends on the sky position of the source, an incorrect time cut can introduce spurious correlations between the signal termination and the sky position, leading to an artificially optimistic localization. \end{itemize} The second point especially means that our new code is a better representation of what would happen in reality.
+Therefore we consider the results in this paper more reliable, albeit more conservative since we are ignoring precession.
+A more detailed analysis of these differences is left for future investigations.